-Right-of-Use ("ROU") assets and lease liabilities are recognized in our consolidated balance sheets at the commencement date based on the present value of lease payments over the lease term.
+Right-of-Use ("ROU") assets and lease liabilities are recognized in our consolidated balance sheets at the lease commencement date based on the present value of the lease payments over the lease term.
 Additionally, ROU assets include any lease payments made at or before the commencement date, as well as any initial direct costs incurred, and are reduced by any lease incentives received.
-As most of our operating leases do not provide an implicit rate, we apply our incremental borrowing rate to determine the present value of remaining lease payments.
-Our incremental borrowing rate is determined based on information available at the commencement date of the lease.
+As most of our operating leases do not provide an implicit rate, we apply our incremental borrowing rate to determine the present value of our remaining lease payments.
+Our incremental borrowing rate is determined based on information available at the lease commencement date.

 For all classes of leased assets, we have applied an accounting policy election to exclude short-term leases from recognition in our consolidated balance sheets.
-A short-term lease has a term of 12 months or less at the commencement date and does not include a purchase option that is reasonably certain of exercise.
+A short-term lease has a term of 12 months or less at the commencement date and does not include a purchase or extension option that is reasonably certain of exercise.
 We recognize short-term lease cost in our consolidated statements of operations on a straight-line basis over the lease term.

-Our short-term lease cost for the years ended September 30, 2023, 2022, and 2021 and short-term lease commitments at September 30, 2023 and 2022 are immaterial.
+Our short-term lease cost for the years ended September 30, 2024, 2023, and 2022 and short-term lease commitments at September 30, 2024, and 2023 are immaterial.

-We have certain lease contracts with terms and conditions that provide for variability in the payment amount based on changes in facts or circumstances occurring after the commencement date.
+We have certain lease contracts with terms and conditions that include variable payments based on changes in facts or circumstances occurring after the commencement date.
 These variable lease payments are recognized in our consolidated statements of operations as the obligation is incurred.

-At September 30, 2023, any legally-binding minimum lease payments for operating leases signed but not yet commenced, subleases, leases that impose significant restrictions or covenants, related party leases or sale-leaseback arrangements were immaterial.
+At September 30, 2024, any legally-binding minimum lease payments for operating leases signed but not yet commenced, subleases, leases that impose significant restrictions or covenants, were immaterial.
+We did not have any related-party leases or sale-leaseback arrangements as of September 30, 2024, or September 30, 2023.